krokoreit/spLogHelper/README.md

 ```
 Registers a callback function, which will be invoked each time logf() or a log macro is used.

 The return value is an unique ID for this registration, which can be used to unregister the function.
 Any functions registered with a specific spLogHelper object stay active during the life time of that object.
-Therefore, if a spLogHelper object is created and used to register callbacks within one function, then subsequent logging via this registrations is only active within this function.
+Therefore, if a spLogHelper object is created and used to register callbacks within one function, then subsequent logging via this registration is only active within such function.

 <div style="text-align: right"><a href="#functions">&#8679; back up to list of functions</a></div>